vireshas/newrelic_sms_alert/README.md

     project gives a web and REST api based interface to manage users data and
     plugin alerts.

-    Change settings.py.sample and run python webhook.py.
-If python complains about missing
+    Change settings.py.sample and run python db_configure.py, this will configure the database with your plugins, users.
+You are all set, run python webhook.py.
-    librarys, install them and re-run the command.
-It starts a service at port 8080.
-Use
+    If python complains about missing librarys, install them and re-run the command.
-    something like runscope.com, if you want to test it with newrelic, before deploying.
+    It starts a service at port 8080(configurable).
+Use something like runscope.com, if you want to test it with newrelic, before deploying.
     With runscope.com, you can quickly expose a localservice to public.

     Google about creating webhook channels in newrelic.
 Create a channel for webhook and